colinschepers/colinschepers.github.io/_posts/2019-12-09-ultimatetictactoe.markdown

 board at the top right of the global board.
 O can then play in any one of the nine available spots in that local board, each move sending X to a different local board.
 If a move is played so that it is to win a local board by the rules of normal tic-tac-toe, then the entire local board is marked as a victory for the player in the global board.
-Once a local board is won by a player or it is filled completely, no more moves may be played in that board.
+Once a local board is won by a player, or it is filled completely, no more moves may be played in that board.
 If a player is sent to such a board, then that player may play in any other board.
 Game play ends when either a player wins the global board or there are no legal moves remaining, in which case the game is a draw.